-This position of a single judgment following the Second Coming continued to be espoused in Reformed circles in the following centuries, and was affirmed yet again in Louis Berkhof's Systematic Theology.
+This position of a single judgment following the second coming continued to be espoused in Reformed circles in the following centuries, and was affirmed yet again in Louis Berkhof's Systematic Theology.

 The rise of premillennial theology (especially in the nineteenth and early twentieth centuries) resulted in a more elaborate model of the future judgment.
-Observing the reference in Rev 20 to two resurrections separated by a thousand years in which Satan will be bound, premillennialists have consequently come to the conclusion that the resurrection of the righteous is distinct from the resurrection of the lost.
-Correspondingly, they have understood the judgment of the lost to be distinct from that of believers (the second resurrection to appear at the "great white throne" judgment pertains only to the lost).
-Yet, even premillennialists have differed among themselves as to the timing of the judgment for believers.
-George Ladd, representing posttribulational premillennialism, has suggested that the judgment seat of Christ occurs after the Second Coming.
-In dispensational premillennialism, on the other hand, there has been a consensus of opinion that the judgment seat of Christ will occur after the rapture of the church but prior to the Second Coming.
+Observing the reference in Revelation 20 to two resurrections separated by a thousand years in which Satan is bound, premillennialists have consequently come to the conclusion that the resurrection of the righteous is distinct from the resurrection of the lost.
+Correspondingly, they have understood the judgment of